Difference between SIP and Mutual Fund

 SIP stands for Systematic Investment Plan.
 It is the easiest way to invest in Mutual Funds.
 The investor gets to invest a fixed amount of money regularly in a particular mutual fund scheme.
 It permits the investor to invest the money on a particular date of every month or every quarter of a year.
 Thus, an investor can invest as per his convenience and through any mode – cash or post-dated cheque or through Electronic Clearing Services (ECS) i.e., the auto-debit facility.
 Thus, the burden of putting in a heavy lump sum amount is omitted.
 Generally, in SIP, equity mutual fund schemes are more popular.

 SIP has many advantages.
-When you invest money regularly over a period regardless of the market conditions, you end up getting more units when the market condition is low and less when the market condition is high.
+When you invest money regularly over a period of time regardless of the market conditions, you end up getting more units when the market condition is low and less when the market condition is high.
 This is how it averages out the purchase cost of the mutual funds of the investor.

 Apart from that, SIP also has another major benefit, which is sometimes called the eighth wonder of the world.
 This benefit is the power of compounding.
 Regular investments over a long period add up to a compounded higher return.
 Thus, even small brackets of investments but done regularly, end up helping you achieve a long-term financial goal.